Skip Nav Destination

 Published: 01 December 2009

-... perception of anacruses.
+... on the perception of anacruses.
 The independent variables were rhythmic figure, initial melodic direction, initial melodic interval, implied harmony, articulation, and tempo.
-Participants tapped "every other beat" to melodies composed for each experiment; the phase-alignment of taps with the stimulus was the...
+Participants tapped "every other beat" to melodies composed for each experiment; the phase-alignment of taps with the stimulus...

 Journal Articles